Agent Architecture / Foundation

 Thesis

-AI Agents Are Random… This Fix Makes Them Deterministic (Archon) teaches a practical agent architecture move: This video demos how Archon uses 'harness engineering' — YAML DAG workflows, reusable agent skills, and per-run git worktrees — to make coding agents produce consistent PRs instead of randomly different output on each run.
+AI Agents Are Random… This Fix Makes Them Deterministic (Archon) teaches a practical agent harness move: This video demos how Archon uses 'harness engineering' — YAML DAG workflows, reusable agent skills, and per-run git worktrees — to make coding agents produce consistent PRs instead of randomly different output on each run.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.